SamM/morpheous/README.md

 You can also change the settings used by Morpheous by also creating your own script, like so:
 ```
 <script type="text/javascript">
+  // This line is required:
-  var Morpheous = typeof Morpheous == "undefined" ? {} : Morpheous; // Required line
+  var Morpheous = typeof Morpheous == "undefined" ? {} : Morpheous;

   Morpheous.delay = 500; // 0.5 Seconds
+  Morpheous.log = false; // Logging off
 </script>
 ```
-The script above changes the delay between checking for updates.
-Here is a list of the settings that can be changed:
+The script above changes the delay between checking for updates to 500 milliseconds and turns logging off.
+Here is a list of all of the settings that can be changed:

 `Morpheous.delay`
 - This is the amount of time in milliseconds that Morpheous will wait before checking for an update.